-Please be advised that continued operation of the telephone/intercom is not legal under the FCC Rules if it is causing harmful interference.
+Please be advised that continued operation of any device causing the reported interference is not legal under the FCC Rules.
 The interference must be corrected before its operation may continue.
 The manufacturer or retail seller of the device may be willing to allow you to return the device and exchange it for one that will not cause interference.